TobyLobster/ImportLDraw/README.md

 It's intended to be accurate, compatible, and fast (in that order of priority).

 ## Features ##
++ Available for both Blender 2.79 and Blender 2.80
 + **Mac** and **Windows** supported (and hopefully **Linux**, but this is currently untested).
 + **Bricksmith** compatible.
 + **MPD** file compatible.
 + **LeoCAD** groups and cameras (both perspective and orthographic) supported.
 + **LSynth** bendable parts supported (synthesized models).
-+ Both *Cycles* and *Blender Render* engines supported.
++ *Cycles* and *Blender Render* engines supported.
 It renders either engine from a single scene.
-+ Import **photorealistic** look, or **Instructions** Look.
++ Import **photorealistic** look, or **Instructions** look.
-+ **Realistic materials** including standard brick material, transparent, rubber, and even the less common materials like chrome, metal, pearlescent, glow-in-the-dark, glitter and speckle.
++ **Physically Based Realistic materials** - standard brick material, transparent, rubber, chrome, metal, pearlescent, glow-in-the-dark, glitter and speckle.
-+ **Principled Shader supported** Uses Blender's new 'Principled Shader' where available for optimal look (but still works well without).
++ **Principled Shader supported** Uses Blender's 'Principled Shader' where available for optimal look (but still works well when unavailable).
 + **Accurate colour handling**.
 Correct colour space management is used so that e.g. black parts look black.
 + **Direct colours** supported.
 + **Back face culling** - fully parses all BFC information, for accurate normals.